yinongzhou/yinongzhou.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-<p>I am starting as an Assistant Professor at Auburn University in Fall 2024!</p>
 <p>I am recruiting PhD students and Postdocs! </p>

 <h5><b>Research Interests</b></h5>